The day we took a stroll through the deep, dark wood…

-So today saw us tick off another first as we took Sofia to see her first live show at the theatre; we went to see one of her favourite books come to life on the big stage as we watched a mouse take a stroll through the deep, dark wood… at The Gruffalo.
+Today saw us tick off another first as we took Sofia to see her first live show at the theatre; we saw one of her favourite books come to life on the big stage as we watched a mouse take a stroll through the deep, dark wood… at The Gruffalo.

 We were a little apprehensive when booking as she’s not a huge fan of people dressed up or of sitting still for any length of time (you may recall my story of the ‘penis’ episode when we took her to her first, and last, cinema trip) but she does love the Gruffalo and as it turned out, the week before the show she was focusing on it at nursery, even going shopping to get all of the ingredients to make ‘Gruffalo crumble’ so the timing was perfect!

 The show was running at the Theatre Royal in Winchester from Friday 6 October to Sunday 8 October – we went to the last showing at 2pm!
 The theatre was bustling when we arrived, a real little hive of activity with people collecting tickets, ordering teas and coffee and the majority of the children being treated to Gruffalo merchandise.
 I was pleasantly surprised how lovely it was inside, and how friendly each staff member was that we encountered.

 Our tickets were for the stalls, we had centre seats and had a perfect position – luckily with two children in the seats infront meant we had crystal clear viewing and no adult heads to duck around!
 Now, there are signs and there was an announcement for no pictures to be taken – but as I wanted to do a write-up about Sofia’s theatre experience I guessed it would be OK this once (just wanted to clear my guilty conscience there!)